 5. Iterative Computation#

-Many algorithm involve iterative computation until a solution is found with a desired accuracy.
+Many algorithms involve iterative computation until a solution is found with a desired accuracy.

 Also many mathematical models are formulated as a mapping from the current state to the next state, which gives discrete-time dynamics.